KaiDoingCode/dotNETEcomApp/README.md

 * Install dependencies

+* Choose Debug > Start with debugging from the Visual Studio menu.

+# Notes
-* Choose Debug > Start with debugging from the Visual Studio menu, The app is still in development and is still being updated.
+The app is still in development and is still being updated.
+The finished preview link and final project would be updated in the latest time.